floodDM

 Name Type Description

-The flood depth for which to retrieve damage data.
+Flood depth in feet for which to retrieve damage data

 Source: